quicbit-js/qb-json-tok/readme.md

 files, the speed of the tokenizer could allow many strategies to be actively tried across a large sample region and choose the best recovery option of a variety tried.

-## API CHANGE NOTE (version 1.x -> 2.x)

-**In version 2.0, returns codes and error handling changed as follows:**

-1. 0xF1 is no longer used for Number token.
-ASCII 78 ('N') is used instead.

-2. Exceptions are no longer thrown during processing.
-Instead, a 0 (zero) token is passed to the callback with value index and length showing the location and span of the error.

-3. The callback return value is no longer simply a truthy value that indicates whether to stop.
-The return value, if greater than zero, is the index at which to continue processing.
-If zero, processing will halt.
-If negative or anyting else (null/undefined) processing continues.

-Changes 2 and 3 were important in that they allowed the tokenizer to stay simple and fast, while giving a fine degree of control over unexpected sequences in a way that aligns naturally with the handling in the callback.
-All that is required to manage errors is to add an <code>if( token === 0 )</code> or <code>case 0:</code> statement to the callback.
-The change of the Number token to 'N' also simplified handling of output since, unlike 0xF1, it mapped naturally to an ASCII character like all the other ()non-error) tokens.